Salem County New Jersey Property Search

 Salem County New Jersey Property Data Insights

-Salem County, New Jersey maintains comprehensive property records covering 21,739 residential properties and 1,132 commercial properties.
+Salem County, New Jersey maintains comprehensive property records covering total 32,622 parcels.
 The dataset includes parcel boundaries, building characteristics, ownership records, and standardized zoning classifications that help users analyze land use and property trends.
-According to available property data sources, the county’s parcel and property dataset was last updated on May 17, 2025, providing reliable information about property values, development patterns, and real estate activity across Salem County.
+According to available property data sources, the county’s parcel and property dataset was last updated on March 10, 2026, providing reliable information about property values, development patterns, and real estate activity across Salem County.

 Parcels Overview